EU council chief's riposte to Trump: Respect the allies you have

 As European Council president, Tusk serves as the chairman when EU leaders meet at summits.

-NATO released new estimates for allied defense spending in 2018 on Tuesday, showing that Latvia and Lithuania are set to meet the target of spending 2 percent of economic output on the military.
-Of the 29 allies, only the United States, Britain, Estonia, Greece and Poland met the goal in 2017.
+The European Union is the top export market for the United States at $501 billion in goods and services in 2016, the latest available figures provided by the Office of the U.S. Trade Representative.
+Imports totaled $592 billion, leading to a $92 billion goods and services trade deficit with the EU, according to the trade office’s data.

-Romania is also on course to hit it in 2018, NATO said.
+Back in Washington, the top Republican in the U.S. Senate, Mitch McConnell, told reporters he was not worried that Trump would withdraw the United States from NATO.
+McConnell also said “there is nothing inherently wrong” about Trump meeting with Russian President Vladimir Putin while he is in Europe.

 Many U.S. presidents have urged European governments to spend more on their militaries.
-But Trump has intensified the demands to such an extent that allies worry it could damage NATO morale and play into the hands of Russian President Vladimir Putin, who they accuse of trying to destabilize the West.
+But Trump’s demands have been intensified and blunt to an extent that allies worry it could damage NATO morale and play into the hands of Putin, whom they accuse of trying to destabilize the West.

 “Dear President Trump: America does not have, and will not have a better ally than Europe,” said Tusk.
 “Today, Europeans (collectively) spend on defense many times more than Russia, and as much as China.”